imjord/java_readme_generator/readme.md

-  A console command application to generate a mern stack template readme
+  A readme generator for a template for mern projects